HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="userpreference-media-queries.png",
-  caption="User preference media queries.", description="A bar chart showing that 33.6% of desktop sites and 34.2% of mobile sites use the `prefers-reduced-motion` media query, 8.2% of desktop sites and 7.7% of mobile sites use `prefers-color-scheme`, and `prefers-contrast` is used by 1.1% of desktop sites and 1.2% of mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=727284960&format=interactive", sheets_gid="48059230", sql_file="media_query_features.sql",
+  caption="User preference media queries.", description="A bar chart showing that 34% of desktop sites and 34% of mobile sites use the `prefers-reduced-motion` media query, 8% of desktop sites and 8% of mobile sites use `prefers-color-scheme`, and `prefers-contrast` is used by 1% of both desktop and mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=727284960&format=interactive", sheets_gid="48059230", sql_file="media_query_features.sql",
 ) }}

-We found that 34.2% of mobile websites use `prefers-reduced-motion`.
+We found that 34% of mobile websites use `prefers-reduced-motion`.
 Websites that rely on motion can cause issues for people with vestibular disorders, so it is important to adapt or remove those animations with the `prefers-reduced-motion` media query.
 There are many great <a hreflang="en" href="https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/">resources</a> related to <a hreflang="en" href="https://www.a11yproject.com/posts/design-accessible-animation/">designing accessible animation</a>.

-8.2% of desktop websites and 7.7% of mobile websites used the `prefers-color-scheme` media query, while 1.1% of desktop sites and 1.2% of mobile sites used `prefers-contrast`.
+8% of desktop and mobile websites used the `prefers-color-scheme` media query, while 1% of desktop and mobile sites used `prefers-contrast`.
 Both of these media queries improve content readability by adjusting the <a hreflang="en" href="https://www.a11yproject.com/posts/operating-system-and-browser-accessibility-display-modes/">display mode</a> based on the user's preference. `prefers-color-scheme` allows the browser to detect the user's system color.
 Using this information, the web developer can then provide a light or dark mode accordingly. `prefer-contrast` is useful for users with low vision or photosensitivity who may benefit from high contrast modes.

 ### Forced colors mode